Setting up and Completing an Assessment

 - The Risk Details button allows you to designate Risk Owners and associated meta-details for each risk.
 Populating this is optional, but Risk Owner details are included within Treatment Plans, where they are exported from the system.

-- Complete this for all entries in the Risk Register and the assessment will have been completed.
+- Complete this for all entries in the Risk Register to complete the assessment.

-- View it in Analytics, export it or a treatment plan, or create a Viewer user to allow your stakeholders to review it – better still debrief them and update it at the same time!
+- You may then view it in Analytics, export it or a treatment plan, or create a Viewer user to allow your stakeholders to review it – better still debrief them and update it at the same time!